 Price: Approx. $19

 Specific features: AM/FM radio, weather band radio, multiple ways to charge

 Best use: Emergency radio

 The iRonsnow is the lightest of the weather radios we have reviewed here.
 At less than half a pound, it’s portable and lightweight to take along on trips.
 It also includes a wrist lanyard to ease carrying when you are trying to stay updated on weather alerts.

 You have several options to charge this device including hand cranking, USB or solar power.
 The solar panels are placed on top of the device so you should be careful with that part.
 This radio uses rechargeable batteries that you’re not supposed to replace.

 This product features a flashlight as well that uses 3 powerful enough LEDs.
 While it might be better to use a different charging source for your cell phone, do know you can achieve a small battery charge from this product.

-Because of its small size and consequently smaller battery capacity, the iRonsnow Dynamo is best used as an emergency radio rather than one for recreation.
+Because of its small size and consequently smaller battery capacity, the iRonsnow IS-088 Dynamo Radio is best used as an emergency radio rather than one for recreation.